-Still only 25 years of age, we caught up with the newest member of Team PH to find out how he's building back to full fitness in his quest to be crowned IRONMAN World Champion...
+Still only 25 years of age, we caught up with the newest member of Team Precision Fuel & Hydration to find out how he's building back to full fitness in his quest to be crowned IRONMAN World Champion...

-Hi Mau, welcome to Team PH!
+Hi Mau, welcome to the team!
 First up, what's the big goal for you in the coming years or are you going to continue racing different distances and formats for enjoyment?

 I want to be an all-round triathlete, chasing XTri and XTERRA World Championship titles, as well as being on the big stage at IRONMAN, Challenge and PTO events.

 But Kona is always on my mind.